Termbank

 A: There are at least three ways to troubleshoot this:

-1. Use debug print statements (like System_printf) to trace how the program execution progresses.
+1. Use debug print statements (like printf) to trace how the program execution progresses.

 3. You can always ask the teaching assistant in the chat or during the exercises.

-A good solution for troubleshooting code issues independently is to use both debug prints and the debugger simultaneously!
+A good solution for troubleshooting code issues independently is to use both debug prints and the LED simultaneously!

-Q: Why does SensorTag freeze immediately after startup or during execution?
+Q: Why does the Pico freezes immediately after startup or during execution?

 A: There could be several reasons:

-2. A handler that takes too long to execute can cause the device to hang, as the rest of the functionality (including RTOS) cannot proceed.
+3. An interruption handler (ISR) that takes too long to execute can cause the device to hang, as the rest of the functionality (including RTOS) cannot proceed.
 Move the functionality out of the handler to the task code and control execution using a state machine.
 Often (always), the best practice for a handler is to simply set a state change and respond to it in the tasks.

-3. A forgotten Task_sleep causes the task to run indefinitely, or there is an unnecessary long-running process in commtask (the task used for wireless communication).
+4. A forgotten vTaskDelay() causes a task to run indefinitely, or there is an unnecessary long-running process in a task with lower priority.

 Q: Why are only one of the tasks being executed?

-A: Most likely, the task that is being executed doesn’t have a Task_sleep, which prevents other tasks from getting execution time.
-Remember that commtask (the task used for wireless communication) should not have a Task_sleep call!
+A: Most likely, the task that is being executed doesn’t have a vTaskDelay(), which prevents other tasks from getting execution time.

 Sensors